 On the other hand, profiting from Helium mining depends on your geographic location and the state of the Helium network in the area.
 Profits can differ if you live in a dense, rural, or remote area.

-Secondly, in a rural area with fewer connected hotspots, there is a higher possibility of profit from Helium mining.
+Secondly, there is a higher possibility of profit from Helium mining in a rural area with fewer connected hotspots.
 This is because the network is smaller, and there is more room for growth.
-This means that there will be more opportunities to witness and issue challenges as more people set up their hotspots.
+This means more opportunities will be to witness and issue challenges as more people set up their hotspots.

 HNT holders can become validators on the Helium network.
 To become a validator, you need to stake 10 000 HNT into the Helium staking pool and have the required internet connection.
 Helium does not recommend a home internet connection.

 Additionally, a validator pool earns 6% of overall HNT rewards for performing consensus group tasks.
-Individual validators receive rewards depending on the size of the validator pool, how often they are chosen for a consensus group.
+Individual validators receive rewards depending on the size of the validator pool and how often they are chosen for a consensus group.

 Helium Mining Hardware